Updated January 2023

-As such, Caesar’s Entertainment offers, what I call, “Room and Board” packages.
+As such, Caesar’s Entertainment occasionally offers, what I call, “Room and Board” packages.
 (They call it “Room and Buffet Packages.”)

 As with any deal, you will have to calculate the cost of buying the room by itself and then paying for meals, versus the slightly higher cost of the food and room combo.

-With six different buffets to choose from, (four of which have no additional cost), the Buffet of Buffets pass can be a pretty good value if you’re willing to make the effort to maximize your time (and food consumption) during the 24 hour duration of the pass.
+With six different buffets to choose from, (five of which have no additional cost), the Buffet of Buffets pass can be a pretty good value if you’re willing to make the effort to maximize your time (and food consumption) during the 24 hour duration of the pass.

 Some other Tidbits